My Quick Bio.

 One of my favorite battlefield photos.

 I write #ownvoices fiction.
 An #ownvoices book is a book about a marginalized person written by someone who is actually part of that marginalized group.
-Like Alec in The Stars That Govern Us, I deal with bipolar disorder, general anxiety disorder, and obsessive-compulsive disorder.
+Like Alec in The Stars That Govern Us, I deal with depression, general anxiety disorder, and obsessive-compulsive disorder.
 (How Alec’s mind works in the novel is modeled directly on how my mind works.)

 I wish I could say I write professionally, and I sort of do, but unfortunately, I don’t make living as a novelist.
 By profession, I am an attorney.
 It wasn’t my first choice of professions, but I graduated right into the recession that followed the September 11th attacks, and well, here we are.
-I work for a small law firm in the Cleveland area as a brief writer.
-What that means is I spend most of my day researching and responding to motions, drafting documents, and doing research on various topics for the firm’s partners.
-We’re consumer lawyers (that means we fight for the little guy), and I like to think we help keep big companies honest when they make a product that doesn’t work right.

 Here are five fun facts you may not know about me.

-- My favorite color is green, although my favorite car color is red.
+- My favorite color is green.

 - J.R.
 Alcyone is a pen name, although I use my “real” picture and “real” biographical information.
 Alcyone comes from the genus that includes kingfishers.
 Next to the green heron, the kingfisher is probably my favorite bird.